RazvanRanca/StocPy/Readme.md

 ---

 * Intuitive, succinct and flexible model specification , thanks to Python
-* Easily extensible.
-Simple to add handling of different probability distributions
+* Can use any probabilistic primitive defined by [scipy.stats](http://docs.scipy.org/doc/scipy/reference/stats.html#continuous-distributions)
-* Modular inference engine architecture allowing for the implementation of different inference techniques.
-Currently Metropolis, Slice Sampling and combinations of the two are supported (note, slice sampling is still work in progress and may not work correctly on all models)
+* Allows for fast prototyping of different inference methods.
+Currently Metropolis, Slice Sampling and weighted combinations of the two are supported (note, non-combined slice sampling is still work in progress and may not work correctly on all models)

 Basic Usage
 ---